TrueCar/graphql-decorate/README.md

 ```

 ### Types
-Three methods are made available on your type classes: `decorate_with`, `decorator_metadata`,
+Two methods are made available on your type classes: `decorate_with` and `decorate_metadata`.
-and `scoped_decorator_metadata`.
-Every method that yields the underlying object will also yield
+Every method that yields the underlying object will also yield the current GraphQL `context`.
-the current GraphQL `context`.
-If decoration depends on some context in the current query then
+If decoration depends on some context in the current query then you can access it when the field
-you can access it when the field is resolved.
+is resolved.

 #### decorate_with
 `decorate_with` accepts a decorator class that will decorate every instance of your type.